Metrics, quantization and registration in varifold spaces: Numerical considerations

 with $p^x,p^{u_k} \in \R^n$ denoting respectively the costates for the position $x$ and frame vector $u^{(k)}$ variables.
 The PMP then shows that optimal trajectories of the registration problem are governed by the dynamical system:

 while optimal vector fields $v$ satisfy

-Plugging this expression of $v$ in the above Hamiltonian system gives the reduced Hamiltonian equations which is a coupled system in the variables $q$ and $p$.
-Consequently, the set of optimal paths is entirely determined by the initial values $(q(0),p(0))$.
+Plugging the above expression of $v$ with respect to $(p,q)$ in the Hamiltonian \eqref{eq:def_Hamiltonian} gives the reduced Hamiltonian $H_r(p,q) \doteq H(p,q,v)$ which writes:

+and \eqref{eq:ham_eq_discrete} becomes a coupled system in the variables $q$ and $p$ called the reduced Hamiltonian equations.
+Consequently, the set of optimal paths is entirely determined by the initial values $(q(0),p(0))$ and the value of the reduced Hamiltonian $H_r(p(t),q(t)) = \frac{1}{2} \|v_t\|_V^2$ is conserved along an optimal trajectory.

-There are in addition several conserved quantities in such a system.
-One of those is naturally the reduced Hamiltonian function.
-But in this particular case, we have actually many others as shown by the following lemma. \begin{lemma} For any $i=1,\ldots,N$, the matrix
+There are in addition several other conserved quantities in such a system as evidenced by the following lemma: \begin{lemma} For any $i=1,\ldots,N$, the matrix

 is constant in time. \end{lemma} \begin{proof} Using the Hamiltonian equations written above, we have for all $k,l=1,\ldots,d$

 Hence $D^i(t)$ is a constant matrix. \end{proof} Note that, at this point, all those equations are fundamentally modelling the deformation of the frames $\{x_i,(u_i^{(k)})\}$ but are not yet taking into account the invariances that result from the representation of the discrete oriented varifolds as oriented frames.
 Those extra invariances can be derived from the boundary conditions of the PMP: